getpopper/popper/docs/sections/getting_started.md

 ```bash
 popper run -f wf.yml
 ```

-You should see the output printed to the terminal that informs of the three main tasks that Popper executes for each step in a workflow: build (or pull) a container image, instantiate a container, and execute the step by invoking the specified command within the container.

 > **TIP:** Type `popper run --help` to learn more about other options
 > available and a high-level description of what this command does.